 This doesn’t mean that people will always work from home, of course.
 Still, it’s clear that even with our need for human contact and the fact that we will move to a very hybrid and agile working model, many workers don’t want to stop working from home entirely, as ample studies showed.

 Remote work isn’t new.
 Yet, the working environment and how we organize work will be forever changed due to COVID-19.
-It will impact the physical workspace, office buildings, the built environment, and people’s demands to be able to work from home securely and comfortably, giving a boost to smart technologies across all the ‘spaces’ we work from.
+It will impact the physical workspace, office buildings, and people’s demands to be able to work from home securely and comfortably, giving a boost to smart technologies across all the ‘spaces’ we work from.

 As an example of how significant the shift to remote work has been: according to a Reuters report, the adoption of distance working by small businesses in Italy, which previously was lower than in most other EU countries, almost wholly changed overnight due to the Coronavirus.
 As the report mentions for some, it will only be temporary, but here as well, despite differences across the globe, virtually all research points out that there will be a lasting impact.